Justus2308/png-decoder/README.md

 - 3 average: filt(x) = orig(x) - floor((orig(x-bpp) + prior(x)) / 2)
 - 4 paeth: filt(x) = orig(x) - PaethPredictor(orig(x-bpp), prior(x), prior(x-bpp))
-filt: filtered scanline ; orig: original scanline ; prior: prior scanline Filters always work byte-by-byte.
+filt: filtered scanline ; orig: original scanline ; prior: prior scanline The PaethPred function is a PNG specific implementation of the Paeth algorithm, as seen [here](https://www.w3.org/TR/2003/REC-PNG-20031110/#9Filter-type-4-Paeth).
+Filters always work byte-by-byte.
 They use bytes of the current and of the prior scanline for their calculations, so the previous, unfiltered scanline must always be saved until the next one is fully filtered.
 The sequential reading of scanlines is implemented with Go's reader interface, which goes through the bmp file scanline by scanline.
 After choosing the supposedly best filter type for each line, a filter type byte is prepended to the filtered scanline.
 This is implemented with as little new memory allocations as possible by appending one byte to the scanline, copying it onto itself with one byte offset and assigning the filter type byte to scanline[0].
 #### 3. Creating data chunks